demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

 ### qualys-update-vmware-record

 ***
-Update Vmware records for authenticated scans of hosts running on Vmware
+Update Vmware records for authenticated scans of hosts running on Vmware.

 #### Base Command